dannysvof/SUAEx/README.txt

+1) Model
+	a) Download the word-embeddings model from
+	https://mega.nz/#!rihQiYhL
+	b) Create the folder "models"
-1) Download the word-embeddings model from https://mega.nz/#!rihQiYhL and put it on the "models" folder
+	c) Put the download model on the created folder

 2) This folder contains the implementation of SUAEx which is organized in three folders
 	a) word_simils